6 Best Places to Get a Free Credit Score Check

 Credit Sesame is very similar to Credit Karma, but it only provides you with a credit score from one bureau, TransUnion, and updates less frequently.

 It also operates with a similar business model.
-Both companies earn money based off of affiliate commissions from personalized recommendations.
+Both companies earn money based off affiliate commissions from personalized recommendations.

 Both companies also track your score over time so you can see how it changes, and provide personalized recommendations to help you increase your score over time.